tati-micheletti/EFI_webinar/HandsOn.md

 \
 In our example, there is no direct integration between the `speciesAbundance` and the `temperature` modules.
 These become integrated with the third module, `speciesAbundTempLM`, which uses inputs from both of these and creates a model that can be forecasted.
 Interesting to note on the new module is that the use of the option of saving functions in the `R/` folder.
 These are automatically parsed at the beginning of the simulation call (`simInitAndSpades()`).
 Moreover, we can see that as the `temperature` module has a longer time series of data, the simulation doesn't stop at the end of the time series from `speciesAbundace` module, but keeps going until the defined `end time`.
 This is due to our preemptive conditional scheduling of the events in the `speciesAbundance` module.\
 \
 Now we will add a third module, which aims at fitting a linear model (LM) to help understand and forecast the relationship between species abundance and temperature.
 This module was carefully created, taking into account the objects created by `speciesAbundance` and `temperature`, more specifically, `abundaRas` and `tempRas`, respectively.
 These objects outputted by `speciesAbundance` and `temperature` are inputs in the `speciesAbundTempLM` module.
 The module was planned to identify the point in time when the data from the `speciesAbundance` module is no longer available, and forecast from that point on the abundance based on the provided temperature.
-The time for fitting of the LM is scheduled by the user, using a default of 2022, when all the data from the `speciesAbundance` is available.
+The time for fitting of the LM is automatically detected, when all the data from the `speciesAbundance` is available.
 Until then, the module only stores the provided data in a `data.table`.
 The predictions are plotted and saved in the `outputs` folder.\
 \

 ```r